prysmaticlabs/documentation/docs/prysm-usage/web-interface.md

 :::warning Web UI in development mode uses mock data by default

-The recommended way to run prysm web is from the validator client itself via the `--web` flag.
+The recommended way to run Prysm web is from the validator client itself via the `--web` flag.
 If you are building the web UI from source and doing `npm start`, you **will be using fake, mock data!** Keep that in mind if you are trying to use real accounts with the web UI.

 :::